chefbe-dot-net/revision-zero.org/content/dynamic/design-principles-do-matter.md

 ## It's all about principles

 Do you know why principles exist in the first place?
 Because we are imperfect.
 We fail at thinking clearly most of the time.
 We fail at creating bug-free softwares.
 We fail at modifying them without making them worse.
-We fail at almost everything in this live and this is why we state principles.
-To help us avoiding failures when possible, and accepting them pacefully the rest of the time.
+We fail at almost everything in this life and this is why we state principles.
+To help us avoiding failures when possible, and accepting them peacefully the rest of the time.

-It probably looks arrogant, isn't? (stay tuned, I will do worse in a minute).
+It probably looks arrogant, doesn't it? (stay tuned, I will do worse in a minute).
 In certain circles, agile advocates also are judged arrogant.
 In my opinion, there is a slight contradiction hidden here: we are arrogant but in a humble way (sic).

 Take test-driven development.
 This is probably the most known of all agile techniques and principles.
 Those arrogant consultants will tell you:

 > \- 100% coverage, bastards, otherwise you're not agile!

-Maybe you didn't notice yet.
+Maybe you haven't notice yet.
 Test-driven development has a very humble foundation.
 Those that @{http://blog.8thlight.com/uncle-bob/2012/01/11/Flipping-the-Bit.html}{flipped the bit} recognize that they commonly fail at implementing bug-free features.
 They accept that they **need** tests.
-They know that their coverage is not sufficient, but they pacefully accept it.
+They know that their coverage is not sufficient, but they accept it peacefully.
 This is humble, not arrogant (and yet that sentence is of uttermost arrogance).

 ## Design principles do matter